thsavage/CRA-Training/README.md

 # CRA-Training
-This repository contains materials for the CRA Training Course
+This repository contains materials for the CRA Training Course.